From Sonic Retro

 The Little Planet is once again featured in Sonic Mania, and is visited twice by the heroes during the course of the game.
 The first instance the heroes go to Little Planet is when Dr. Eggman uses the Phantom Ruby at the end of Press Garden Zone to displace the heroes, sending them to Stardust Speedway Zone in the Past.

 The second instance that the Little Planet is visited is near the end of the game, as it is visible from Lava Reef Zone on Angel Island.
-The heroes then travel to the Little Planet for the last two zones in the game, Metallic Madness Zone and Titanic Monarch Zone.
-In the normal ending, the heroes escape the Little Planet and watch Titanic Monarch Zone explode, while in the true ending, only Tails and Knuckles escape as the Little Planet is again set free from Eggman's control and transported away by the Phantom Ruby.
+The heroes then travel to the Little Planet for the last two Zones in the game, Metallic Madness Zone and Titanic Monarch Zone.
+In the normal ending for Mania Mode, the heroes escape the Little Planet and watch Titanic Monarch Zone explode, while in the true ending, only Tails and Knuckles escape as the Little Planet is again set free from Eggman's control and transported away by the Phantom Ruby.

 In other media

 In Sonic the Comic, the Little Planet was consistently referred to as the Miracle Planet, save for a single mention in the backup Sonic's World story of Issue #25 ("Prologue: Once Upon a Planet...") that some people know it as the Little Planet.
 It first appeared in the adaptation of Sonic CD, and then made recurring appearances throughout the series.
 In this continuity, the Miracle Planet appears in the sky over Mobius for three days out of every month, rather than for one month a year.

 In its first appearance, Dr. Robotnik cyber-formed the entire Miracle Planet to be used as a power source for Metallix by somehow transporting a "living" machine to the planet, which then grew to cover the entire planet in grim steel.
 Unlike its video game counterpart, the cyber-formed Miracle Planet is covered with large fire pits, inspired by the planet Apokolips from DC Comics.
 Sonic managed to defeat Metallix and restore the planet to normal by using a Time Stone which he stole from the machine in the past.